-Twelve double/twin rooms in the main building and in a comfortable guesthouse, with en-suite or shared bathrooms.
-Six cosy summer cottages for two to six people (perfect for families) with bathrooms and cooking facilities.
-Two hot-tubs.
-The guesthouses and cottages have porches with views of landmarks such as Eyjafjallajökull Glacier and Mt.
+Twelve double/twin rooms in the main building and in a comfortable guesthouse offering rooms with private bathroom.
+Also six cosy summer cottages for two to six people (perfect for families) with bathrooms and cooking facilities.
+Hot tub by the main main building.
+From Hestheimar is a beautiful view of landmarks such as Eyjafjallajökull Glacier and Mt.
 Hekla, and on a clear winter’s evening, guests may be treated to a spectacular show of Northern Lights.

 Service and recreation

 The area offers a number of lovely hiking and cycling trails.
 The nearest town is Hella (10 km / 6 mi), where you will find a geothermal pool, shops, restaurants and various other services.

 Geysir, Gullfoss, Þjórsárdalur and Landmannalaugar